GlitchHunterCoder/Bloxd-Essay/Games/README.md

 a + b + c = 0
 d + e = 0
 ```
-so thats the theory, in pratice, we just batched the 3 exponent version to see what worked, and some time later
+so thats the theory, in pratice, we just batched the 3 exponent version to see what worked, now note there are mathematical tests we can use to verify that those specific exponents are the case, but ill save those for a later chapter and so some time later

 ### THE MOMENT YOU HAVE BEEN WAITING FOR
 ```js
 // FINAL FORMULA